pySRURGS/pySRURGS/README.md

 permitted binary trees through which we search, and the types of functions permitted in the search space.

-usage: pySRURGS.py [-h] [-test TEST] [-single] [-count] train iters
+usage: pySRURGS.py [-h] [-test TEST] [-run_ID RUN_ID] [-single] [-count]
+                   train iters

 positional arguments:
   train           absolute or relative file path to the csv file housing the
                   training data
   iters           the number of equations to be attempted in this run

 optional arguments:
-  -h, --help  show this help message and exit
-  -test TEST  absolute or relative file path to the csv file housing the
+  -h, --help      show this help message and exit -test TEST      absolute or relative file path to the csv file housing the
                   testing data
-  -single     run in single processing mode
+  -run_ID RUN_ID  some text that uniquely identifies this run -single         run in single processing mode
-  -count      Prints out how many possible equations for this configuration.
+  -count          Prints out how many possible equations for this
+                  configuration.
 No other processing performed.
 ```

 ### An example